YasmiArduini/YasmiArduini/README.md

 - 👋 Hi, I’m @YasmiArduini
-- 👀 I’m interested in learn more about the area and gain experience.
+- 👀 I’m interested in learning more about the area and gaining experience.
-- 🌱 I’m currently learning JAVA back end.
+- 🌱 Already trained in JAVA back end.
+- 💻 Currently learning PHP.
 - ☕️ At the moment I am not available to make any collaboration.
 - 📫 How to reach me arduiniyasmi@gmail.com
 - 😄 Pronouns: she/her